 My station is the exact opposite of powerful.
 I transmit at less than a watt, which is enough to cover most of my small town of around 200 with varying signal.
 Because my transmitter is fairly low to the ground, I have issues with roof clearance.
 Given I'm unlicensed (going after a licensed LPFM would be too expensive for both me and my family), I'll be sticking to this setup for now.

-The hardware my station currently runs on is an HP Compaq 6000 office PC running Ubuntu Mate.
+The hardware my station currently runs on is an HP Compaq 6000 office PC running Pop!_OS 22.04.
 For automation software, I use a piece of DJing software called Mixxx.
 I have my PC running into my Numark CM100 mixer, with a turntable also connected.
-I have my mixer running to a Behringer Composer Pro, which runs to a thin client running Stereo Tool for processing.
+I have my mixer running to a thin client running Stereo Tool for processing.
 The thin client runs into the playout system for streaming.

 Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.